hannes/MonetDBLite/README.md

 ## Developer and support

 The MonetDBJavaLite is being supported by [Pedro Ferreira](mailto://pedro.ferreira@monetdbsolutions.com), a developer at [MonetDBSolutions](https://monetdbsolutions.com/)!
-Feel free to create an issue or a pull request!
+Feel free to create an issue, a pull request or [just send an e-mail](mailto://pedro.ferreira@monetdbsolutions.com)!
 As you could see I like emoticons! :) Just one more :)